Cucumber Ribbon Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This salad is loaded with low-carb and low-glycemic ingredients, and when made with an approved sweetener, plus fish sauce and chili garlic sauce that doesn’t have sugar, it would be a good choice for low-carb diets or any phase of the original South Beach Diet.
+This salad is loaded with low-carb ingredients, and when made with an approved sweetener and using fish sauce and chili garlic sauce that doesn’t have sugar, it would be a good choice for low-carb diets or any phase of the original South Beach Diet.

 Find More Recipes Like This One: